saqlaink/CKA-Mock/Mock2.md

 Inspect the revision 2 of this deployment and store the image name that was used in this revision in the /opt/trace-wl08-revision-book.txt file on the student-node.

+ANS:
+List the deployments in test-wl08 namespace as follows: -

+kubectl get deploy -n test-wl08

+Run the following command to check the revisions of the deployment called trace-wl08:-

+kubectl rollout history deployment -n test-wl08 trace-wl08

+Inspect the revision 2 by using the --revision option: -

+kubectl rollout history deployment -n test-wl08 trace-wl08 --revision=2

+Under the Containers section, you will see the image name.

+On the student-node, save that image name in the given file /opt/trace-wl08-revision-book.txt:

+echo "busybox:1.35" > /opt/trace-wl08-revision-book.txt

 5. We have created a service account called red-sa-cka23-arch, a cluster role called red-role-cka23-arch and a cluster role binding called red-role-binding-cka23-arch.

 Identify the permissions of this service account and write down the answer in file /opt/red-sa-cka23-arch in format resource:pods|verbs:get,list on student-node